FMashi/Django-Core-Blog/README.md

 - **Posts:** Create, edit, and manage blog posts with rich content using the CKEditor library.

+- **Comments:** Engage with readers by enabling comments on blog posts.
+Users can leave comments, and administrators can manage and moderate them.

 - **Categories:** Organize posts into categories, providing a structured way to group related content.

 - **Tags:** Add tags to posts to improve content discoverability and navigation.